SanjeevKumar-DEV/Regular-Expression/gist-template.md

 ### Quantifiers

-#### * Asterik Symbol represents preceding pattern or group of charaters can occur ZERO or more times
+#### * Asterisk Symbol represents preceding pattern or group of charaters can occur ZERO or more times

 ```
 Example Code : ^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w\.-]*)*\/?$